Blue-Spirit-Studio/mSDFRenderer/README.md

 SDF provide an alternative to polygon meshes for representing 3D surfaces.
 Instead of vertices and faces, a surface is specified by a mathematical function called "signed distance function", which can greatly reduce storage requirements and improve performances.

+This function takes a 3D point as input and must meet three conditions:

+1) If the point is on the surface, return 0.
+2) If the point is outside, return the positive shortest distance to the surface.
+3) If the point is inside, return the negative shortest distance to the surface."

 Ray marching is the rendering technique used to visualize these implicit surfaces.

 -------------------------------------------------------------------------------